cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/unraveling-paired-samples-alpha-diversity-analysis.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-12 at 14.53.57.png" alt=""><figcaption><p>This boxplot, generated by <strong>generate_alpha_change_boxplot_pair()</strong>, illustrates the log 2 fold change in alpha diversity between groups.
 The connecting lines highlight the changes for individual subjects, providing an intuitive view of group differences.</p></figcaption></figure>

-This powerful tool is designed to **visualize shifts in alpha diversity**.
-With this function, **complex data** transforms into an easily **digestible format**, allowing you to swiftly pinpoint significant disparities between **two timepoints' alpha diversity changes**.
-This tool incorporates the **alpha.change.func** parameter, offering options of 'absolute change', 'log fold change', or even a custom function tailored to your analytical preferences.
-The 'absolute change' represents the **direct difference** between two timepoints, while 'log fold change' captures the **log2 fold change**.
-If a custom function is provided for **alpha.change.func**, it will be applied to compute the diversity changes as per the function's definition.
+This function is designed to visualize shifts in alpha diversity.
+The 'absolute change' represents the direct difference between two timepoints, while 'log fold change' captures the log2 fold change.
+If a custom function is provided for `alpha.change.func`, it will be applied to compute the diversity changes as per the function's definition.

 {% hint style="info" %}
-**Hint**: You can **create your own `alpha.change.func`** to customize how the change in alpha diversity is calculated between two time points.
-Here's an example of how you can do it:
+Hint: You can create your own `alpha.change.func` to customize how the change in alpha diversity is calculated between two time points.
+Here's an example:

 ```r
 # Define custom function